International Advertising

 Please note that the minor programme reflects a (logical) bundle of courses and should be followed as such.
 It is not possible to combine (two or more) programmes in one single period.
 By choosing this package you will have to participate in ALL the courses included.

-To enter this programme, you need a foundation of introductory course(s) in Marketing Management, and you need to be fluent in English writing and speaking (English language skills at CEFR level B2).
+To enter this programme, a foundation of introductory course(s) in Marketing Management.

 Practical information